bromiley/tools/README.md

 # Tools/Scripts
-This repository is meant to serve as a consolidated location for scripts/tools published by 505Forensics.
+This repository is to serve as a consolidated location for scripts/tools published by 505Forensics.
+Previously-published items will be migrated to this repository for better maintenance.

 ## Contents:
 [Windows 10 Prefetch Parser](https://github.com/505Forensics/tools/tree/master/win10_prefetch)